makrai/notes/frege892-sinn-bedeut.md

 * the reference of a sentence is its truth value is correct => truth must remain unchanged when a part of the sentence is replaced by an expression having the same reference.
 And this is in fact the case.
-Leibniz gives the definition: `Eadem sunt, quae sibi mutuo substitui possunt, salva veritate.'
-What else but the truth value could be found, that belongs quite generally to every sentence if the reference of its components is relevant, and remains unchanged by substitutions of the kind in question?
+Leibniz gives the definition: _Eadem sunt, quae sibi mutuo substitui possunt, salva veritate._ What else but the truth value could be found, that belongs quite generally to every sentence if the reference of its components is relevant, and remains unchanged by substitutions of the kind in question?
   * Judgments can be regarded as advances from a thought to a truth value.